GuildCrafts/web-development-js/_goals/124-Multiple_Paradigms.md

 </ul>
 ```

+If you're new to parsing strategies, take a look at the [resources](#resources) provided.

 ## Context

 Knowing how, when, and where to apply a particular _programming paradigms_ to a a piece of code is a key skill of any self-respecting software developer.